The Tropical Geometry of Subtraction Schemes: Subtraction scheme

 List the vectors $\mathrm{Rays\ }\sigma$ as columns of a matrix $\rho^\sigma$, and choose an index $J_\sigma \subseteq (1,\dots,n)$ of cardinality $n-m$, such that its complement, $J_\sigma^{c} = (1,\dots,n)\setminus J_\sigma$, labels a non-zero minor $\det(\rho^\sigma_{J_{\sigma}^c})$ of $\rho^\sigma$.
 Let $\pi_\sigma: \mathbb{R}^n \to \mathbb{R}^{n-m}$ be the linear map that keeps only the entries labelled by $J_\sigma$.
 Let $u_\sigma = \sum_{\rho \in \mathrm{Rays\ } \sigma} \mathrm{Trop\ } \mathcal{I}(\rho)\ \pi_\sigma(w_\rho)$.
 Set $\mathrm{Vol}(\sigma) \coloneqq \det(\rho^{\sigma}_{J^{c}_\sigma}) \prod_{\rho \in \mathrm{Rays\ }\sigma}(-\mathrm{Trop\ } \mathcal{I}(\rho))^{-1}$.
 Then

-where $V_\sigma = \{\alpha_{j} \ge 0\}_{j \in J_\sigma} \cap \{\alpha_i = 1\}_{i \in J_\sigma^c}$ and all integrands are locally finite. \end{theorem} In the next section, we will illustrate explicitly this subtraction formula in a variety of examples.
+where $V_\sigma = \{\alpha_{j} \ge 0\}_{j \in J_\sigma} \cap \{\alpha_i = 1\}_{i \in J_\sigma^c}$ and all integrands are locally finite. \end{theorem} Let us remark that any Euler integrand that does not satisfy the assumptions of Th. \ref{th:subformula}, either because it is power-divergent or because it does not satisfy the geometric property, can always be expressed as a collection of Euler integrands that do satisfy the assumptions.
+This can be algorithmically done by applying the Nilsson-Passare analytical continuation along the rays that break the assumptions above.
+Therefore, the subtraction formula can be applied to any Euler integral.

+In the next section, we will illustrate explicitly this subtraction formula in a variety of examples.
 We conclude by noting that our subtraction formula does more than merely providing the Laurent expansion for an Euler integral: it keeps separated the contributions to a given order in $\epsilon$ that come from different regions in the integration space.
 In the case of Feynman integrals, this has the appealing feature of keeping separated poles that have an UV, IR or mixed origin.